The GlobaLeaks software tries to conform with industry standard best and practices and its security is a result of applied research.

 As well the platform instruct crawlers to not keep any cache by injecting the following HTTP header:

-For high sensitive projects where the platform is inteded to remain
+For high sensitive projects where the platform is intended to remain

-hidden and commuicated to possible whistleblowers directly the platform could be as well configured to disable indexing completely.
+hidden and communicated to possible whistleblowers directly the platform could be as well configured to disable indexing completely.

 The following is the HTTP header injected in this case:

-The system adopts a whitelist based input validation approach.
-Each client request is checked against a set of regular expressions and only requests matching the expression are then processed.
+Each client request is strictly validated by the backend against a set of regular expressions and only requests matching the expression are then processed.

 As well a set of rules are applied to each request type to limit possible attacks.
 For example any request is limited to a payload of 1MB.